 The past and present versions of these headphones are extremely suited for portable use.
 They sound forward, aggressive and tight even without amplification (in fact you can really use it just by itself).
 What compliments the sound even better is that it has exceptional passive noise isolation and is not bulky compared to other headphones in this list.

 V-Moda M80 / M100

-Audio Technica M50x/M50
+Audio Technica M50x

-Audio Technica is a bit bigger than some of the headphones here in the list however it can still be classified as a portable can since it can fold up and at the same time, its comfortable to use.
+Audio Technica is a bit bigger than some of the headphones here in the list however it can still be classified as a portable can since it can fold up and at the same time, is comfortable to use.

-The only cons for this headphone according to some people is that the cans are a bit small for a full-size headphones so if you have a large head, you might want to test it out first so you can see if it just fits you right.
+The only cons for this headphone according to some people is that the cans are a bit small for a full-size headphone so if you have a large head, you might want to test it out first so you can see if it just fits you right.
 Sennheiser Momentum on Amazon.

 This headphone was made to compete with the HD-25 1-II/Amperior and it holds itself well against the two.
-In fact some people even find it better than the HD-25.
+In fact, some people even find it better than the HD-25.

-We would love to hear your opinion below about the headphones that made this list and of course other headphones that you think should make the list as well.
+We’d love to hear your opinion below about the headphones that made this list and of course other headphones that you think should make the list as well.